-Now, experts talk about schizophrenia as a spectrum disorder.
+But that system didn’t work well.
+Now, experts talk about schizophrenia as a spectrum disorder that includes all the previous subtypes.
 It's a group of related mental disorders that share some symptoms.
 They're like variations on a theme in music.
 They affect your sense of what's real.
 They change how you think, feel, and act.

 It's a psychosis, which means that what seems real to you isn't.
-It can look like:
+You could have:

 People with schizophrenia have at least two of these symptoms for at least 6 months.
 One of them must be hallucinations, delusions, or disorganized speech.
 A single voice that offers ongoing comments about your thoughts and actions, or voices that talk to each other, is enough.